Digit-89/AutoSplitterScripts/The Spectrum Retreat/README.md

 ## Information
 An autosplitter for The Spectrum Retreat.

-Starts the timer.
-Splits each time a level is completed and at the end of the game.
-Does not split after level 5_01.
+Splits can be chosen in the settings.
+Starts the timer 0.5 seconds early (put timer offset to -0.50), splits at the end of the game, resets when starting a new game.
 ## Instructions
 * open your split file (any category) and Right Click LiveSplit 🡆 Edit Splits...
 * make sure the game name is set to "The Spectrum Retreat"